MSU-DHI-Lab/data-workflows-workshop/day-03-quality-gates-and-reuse/00-primer/concepts.md

 - Documentation practices connect to `learn/documentation_that_travels_with_data.md`.

 ## What success looks like today
-- A Pandera schema with 6–10 checks runs and either passes clean data or surfaces clear failure cases.
+- A Pandera set of validation rules with 6–10 checks runs and either passes clean data or surfaces clear failure cases.
 - Validation report saved and ready to share.
 - You can explain each check and the risk it prevents.